English/Humanities

 Fall/Spring, 3 credit hours GER 7

-Through the writings of current authors, this course will examine literary trends and their relationship to social, political, cultural phenomena in America.
-Students will be given an opportunity - through their own writing and class discussion - to explore contemporary ideas, values, and attitudes expressed in the literature.
-Three hours lecture per week.
+Through the writings of current authors, students examine literary trends and their relationship to social, political, cultural phenomena in America.
+Students are given an opportunity-through their own writing and class discussion to explore contemporary ideas, values, and attitudes expressed in the literature.

 ENGL 215 MULTICULTURALISM IN AMERICAN LITERATURE